KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

       #. path.logs: /data/log/elasticsearch

-.. |How to Setup a High Performance NiFi| raw:: html
+.. |How to Setup a High Performance NiFi_Link| raw:: html

    <a href="https://community.hortonworks.com/articles/7882/hdfnifi-best-practices-for-setting-up-a-high-perfo.html" target="blank">How to Setup a High Performance NiFi</a>